 Users were warned to “discontinue use if rapid pulse or blurring of vision appears.”
 The label also warns that the inhalers are ‘not to be taken by elderly people except on competent advice.’”

-I then learned that datura was often cultivated in English gardens for the treatment of asthma.
+So I thought I’d show him smoking Page’s, but then I learned that datura was often cultivated in English gardens expressly for the treatment of asthma.

-This meant that I should make the relationship between the footman Lawrence and the head gardener Lessie stronger.
-The former depended upon the latter for his drug.
+This clued me in that I should make the relationship between the footman Lawrence and the head gardener Lessie stronger.
+The former depends upon the latter for his drugs, after all.

 Of course, there were side effects.
-Datura stramonium was a narcotic, among whose possible side effects were delirium and hallucination.
+Datura stramonium is a narcotic, among whose possible side effects are delirium and hallucination.
+(Don’t try this at home.)

-But I'm left wondering: was a cookie really responsible for Remembrance of Things Past, or was it a cigarette?
+But I am left wondering: was that little madeleine cookie really responsible for Remembrance of Things Past, or was it the jimsonweed cigarette?

 No comments yet